How to Turbocharge Your Employee Sentiment Analysis

 With a natural language processing solution, an AI-powered technology that analyzes human language, organizations can leverage the collaboration data in their own ecosystem to gain true employee sentiment analysis.

 For example, by analyzing the patterns in public and private messaging on Yammer or Workplace from Meta (formerly Facebook), organizations can glean more accurate and relevant employee insights than the traditional annual survey process.

-By monitoring and analyzing communication data within your tech-stack, leaders pull insights whenever needed, analyzing the metrics in near real-time.
+By monitoring and analyzing communication data within your tech-stack, leaders can pull insights whenever needed, analyzing the metrics in near real-time.
 With this insight, leaders can identify when sentiment starts to slip, determine potential causes based on context, and respond before the situation inflames.

 Collaboration platforms continue to gain traction in workplaces around the globe.

 This new source of communication data presents your organization an opportunity to not only better understand sentiment, but also to monitor topics, keywords, and shared content; giving your teams the information they need to make better, more informed decisions.

-Aware’s AI-driven, proprietary sentiment model analyzes workplace communication and delivers a real-time sentiment metric informed by both message content and context.
+Aware’s AI-driven, proprietary sentiment model analyzes workplace communication and delivers a real-time sentiment metric informed by both message content and context, normalized for your organization.

 Leaders need only to check a dashboard to keep a pulse on organization sentiment.
 If they see an issue, they can investigate—bias-free.
 With shared content monitoring functionality, the team can also pull relevant messages and leverage additional context to identify the root of the sentiment change.